cits3007/cits3007.github.io/assets/assignments/project-spec.md

     assessing this impact?
 (10 marks)
 #.
 Describe how the CVE could be exploited, and what the
     consequences of a successful exploit could be.
 (20 marks)
 #.
-Show the C source code that gives rise to the vulnerability
+Indicate the C source code that gives rise to the vulnerability
     described by this CVE.
     On the first line of your "`answers.txt`" file, provide a URL for the vulnerable version of the C file, then a space, then a range of line numbers